GPS Reception and Interference

 1. Open the GPS_Tx1's () properties ().

-2. Select the Basic - Definition page once the Properties Browser opens.
+2. Select the Basic - Definition page in the Properties Browser.

 3. Click the Transmitter Model Component Selector ().

-4. Select GPS Satellite Transmitter Model in the Transmitter Models list once the Select Component dialog box opens.
+4. Select GPS Satellite Transmitter Model in the Transmitter Models list in the Select Component dialog box.

 5. Click OK to accept your selection and to close the Select Component dialog box.